Skip to the main content.

 1 min read

-Myth #3: Do First Nations Get Free Housing on Reserves?
+Myth #3: First Nations Get Free Housing on Reserves

-Myth #3: Do First Nations Get Free Housing on Reserves?
+Myth #3: First Nations Get Free Housing on Reserves

-The reality?
-Indigenous People can apply for social housing programs offered by the Canada Mortgage and Housing Corporation (“CMHC”).
+Reality: Indigenous People can apply for social housing programs offered by the Canada Mortgage and Housing Corporation (“CMHC”).
 CMHC offers many programs to assist Indigenous and non-Indigenous people in meeting their housing needs.
 For Indigenous People, the assistance programs only apply to reserve land dwellings.

-The housing programs for indigenous People are mainly designed to give low-income families access to rental housing.
+The housing programs for Indigenous People are mainly designed to give low-income families access to rental housing.
 Bands and First Nations that meet CMHC lending criteria apply to a bank for conventional mortgage funds to finance the social housing construction, usually with CMHC providing loan insurance.
 The band rents the housing units to its members and maintains the mortgage.

 On many reserves, except some that have developed self-government agreements, the house is owned, but the land is not – therefore, it cannot be sold - which makes it impossible to build up equity in your home, as is possible for non-Indigenous people.